klehmann/domino-jna/README.md

 mvn -DJVMPARAMS=-d64 -DDOMINODIR=/Applications/IBM\ Notes.app/Contents/MacOS -DNOTESINI=~/Library/Preferences/Notes\ Preferences clean install -Dmaven.test.skip=true
 ```

-The directory `target/lib` contains all recursive dependencies required to use the library, e.g. JNA, Joda DateTime and Apache tool libraries.
+The directory `target/lib` contains all recursive dependencies required to use the library, e.g. JNA and Apache tool libraries.
 The "domino-api-binaries.jar" generated there is just the Notes.jar that you previously have added to Maven.

 ### Running the test cases